 This journey can seem daunting, especially if you’re a senior citizen.
 It may comfort you to know that you’d be walking a well-worn path.
 More seniors than ever before are not only entering marathons, but excelling at them!
 With planning and the right attitude, you too can join the ranks of older marathoners!

 As with any health change in your life, always consult your doctor before starting a routine.
-While these tips are safe, your doctor will know you well enough to gauge what is safest for you.
+Your doctor will know you well enough to gauge what is safest for you.
 Ultimately, that’s what’s important.
 Getting healthy is good, but being safe and getting healthy is great.

 Get Into a Schedule